Chaoyangmen Outer Street

 Chaoyangmen Outer Street (朝阳门外大街 (朝陽門外大街, Cháoyángmén Wài Dàjiē)) is a major through route in Beijing, China, and runs through the Chaowai area near Chaoyangmen.
 Geographically, it is in the eastern urban area, and is still considered very close to the city centre even though it lies outside the 2nd Ring Road.
-It is north of a similarly significant area, the future Beijing CBD.
+It is north of a similarly significant area, the Beijing CBD.

 Chaoyangmen Outer Street runs from Chaoyangmen Bridge through to the massive Dongdaqiao crossing.
-In its path lie office blocks, shopping areas, and technology stores (including the Bainaohui area), making it one of the busiest streets in Beijing.
+In its path lie office blocks, shopping areas, and technology stores (including Bainaohui), making it one of the busiest streets in Beijing.
 Traffic is often congested, especially near the nodal points Chaoyangmen and Dongdaqiao.

 History

+13th–19th century

 Chaoyangmen was originally called "Qihuamen".
-Chaoyangmenwai Street is the road to the Qiyangmen Gate during the Yuan Dynasty, the Chaoyangmen Guanxiang area during the Ming and Qing Dynasties and the Republic of China.
-During the Qing Dynasty the road was paved.
+Chaoyangmen Outer Street is the road to the Qiyangmen Gate during the Yuan dynasty, the Chaoyangmen Guanxiang area during the Ming and Qing dynasties and the Republic of China.
+During the Qing dynasty the road was paved.

+Over the years, many temples were built along Chaoyangmen Outer Street, among them the Tianxian Temple (built during the Ming dynasty, destroyed), Jiutian Puhua Palace (built 1647 during the Qing dynasty), Dongyue Temple (built in the Yuan dynasty), and Cizun Temple (destroyed).
+Dongyue Temple is located in the central section of Chaoyangmen Out Street.

+20th–21st century

 In 1942 the road was repaved.
 After the founding of the People's Republic of China, the asphalt pavement was widened and refurbished in 1953.
 In 1988, a large-scale expansion and reconstruction was carried out.
 In 1990 the street was extended eastward to the East Third Ring Road and was connected to Chaoyang Road.

-Over the years, many temples were built along Chaoyangmenwai Street, among them the Tianxian Temple (built during the Ming Dynasty, destroyed), Jiutian Puhua Palace (built 1647 during the Qing Dynasty), Dongyue Temple (built in the Yuan Dynasty), and Ci Zun Temple (destroyed).
-Dongyue Temple is located in the central section of Chaoyangmenwai Street.
-In the 1950s, the east and west arches on Chaoyangmenwai Street were demolished.
+In the 1950s, the east and west arches on Chaoyangmen Outer Street were demolished.
 Since the 1950s, Dongyue Temple was occupied by a unit of the Beijing Municipal Public Security Bureau.
-In 1988, the gates facing Chaoyangmenwai Street were dismantled, thus making the bell tower, the drum tower and the two doors directly face each other.
+In 1988, the gates facing Chaoyangmen Outer Street were dismantled, thus making the bell tower, the drum tower and the two doors directly face each other.
 After renovation in 1998, it was opened as a Beijing Folk Museum.
 In 2008, Dongyue Temple was restored as a place of religious activity.
 Since then, it has the dual functions of museum and Taoist temple.

 Office buildings and retail along Chaoyangmen Outer Street received a major boost in 1996 when China opened its Ministry of Foreign Affairs on this arterial.
-Other high rises that were built along Chaoyangmen Outer Street include: China Life Tower, Chaoyangmenwai Soho, Guangyao Apartment Tower, Guoan Mansion, Jingguang Centre, and the World Financial Center.
-Beijing's new CBD is developing to the south of Chaoyangmenwai Street.
+Other high rises that were built along Chaoyangmen Outer Street include: China Life Tower, Chaoyangmenwai Soho, Guangyao Apartment Tower, Guoan Mansion, Jingguang Center, and the World Financial Center.
+Beijing's CBD is developing to the south of Chaoyangmen Outer Street.